JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lecture.md

 ## Design Patterns of OOP from the Julia viewpoint

 OOP is currently very popular concept (C++, Java, Python).
-It has strenghts and weaknesses.
+It has strengths and weaknesses.
 The Julia authors tried to keep the strength and overcome weaknesses.

 Key features of OOP:
 - Encapsulation